JeremyHeinPhD/Alignment-Portfolio/rubric_alignment_neurodiverse.md

 Patrick’s story suggests that RLHF-informed AI tutors, trained to recognize and support learner-generated schemas, could one day provide scalable, personalized support for neurodiverse students — especially those underserved by traditional education systems.
 His progress was not just academic; it was a testament to the power of structured, human-centered feedback to unlock potential where others had given up.

 No AI education model will ever be able to replicate my work with Patrick.
-But it could provide a comparable educational service at much lower cost.
+But it could provide a comparable educational service at much lower cost and thus make tutoring with rubrics more accessible.
 ---